timescale/docs.timescale.com-content/api.md

 | `prev` | The lookup expression for values before the gapfill time range (record) |
 | `next` | The lookup expression for values after the gapfill time range (record) |

+Because the interpolation function relies on having values before and after each bucketed period to compute the interpolated value, it might not have enough data to calculate the interpolation for the first and last time bucket if those buckets do not otherwise contain valid values.
+For example, the interpolation would require looking before this first time bucket period, yet the query's outer time predicate WHERE time > ... normally restricts the function to only evaluate values within this time range.
+Thus, the `prev` and `next` expression tell the function how to look for values outside of the range specified by the time predicate.
-The `prev` and `next` expression will only be evaluated when no suitable value is returned by the outer query.
+These expressions will only be evaluated when no suitable value is returned by the outer query.
+This happens when the first and / or last bucket in the queried time range is empty.
 The returned record for `prev` and `next` needs to be a time, value tuple.
 The datatype of time needs to be the same as the time datatype in the `time_bucket_gapfill` call.
 The datatype of value needs to be the same as the `value` datatype of the `interpolate` call.